AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 ---
 title: Download assets
-seo-title: Download assets
-description: All users can simultaneously download assets and folders accessible to them.
-This way, approved brand assets can be securely distributed for offline use.
+description: All users can download accessible assets and folders at the same time, ensuring that approved brand assets are securely distributed for offline use.
-seo-description: All users can simultaneously download assets and folders accessible to them.
-This way, approved brand assets can be securely distributed for offline use.
-uuid: 4b57118e-a76e-4d8a-992a-cb3c3097bc03
 content-type: reference
 contentOwner: Vishabh Gupta
 products: SG_EXPERIENCEMANAGER/Brand_Portal
 topic-tags: download, download-install, download assets
-discoiquuid: f90c2214-beea-4695-9102-8b952bc9fd17
 exl-id: be264b1c-38d9-4075-b56a-113f34a2c6bf
 ---
 # Download assets {#download-assets-from-bp}

-Adobe Experience Manager Assets Brand Portal enhances the download experience by allowing the users to simultaneously download assets and folders accessible to them from Brand Portal.
-This way, approved brand assets can be securely distributed for offline use.
+Adobe Experience Manager Assets Brand Portal enhances the download experience by letting users simultaneously download assets and folders accessible to them from Brand Portal.
+This method means that approved brand assets can be securely distributed for offline use.
 Read on to know how to download assets (approved assets) from Brand Portal, and what to expect from the [download performance](#expected-download-performance).

 >[!NOTE]
 >
->In Brand Portal 2020.10.0 (and above), the **[!UICONTROL Fast Download]** setting is enabled by default which uses IBM Aspera Connect for accelerated download of the assets.
-Install IBM Aspera Connect 3.9.9 (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`) in your browser’s extension before downloading the assets from Brand Portal.
-For more details, see [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).
+>In Brand Portal 2020.10.0 (and above), the **[!UICONTROL Fast Download]** setting is enabled by default, which uses IBM&reg; Aspera Connect for accelerated download of the assets.
+Install IBM&reg; Aspera Connect 3.9.9 (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`) in your browser's extension before downloading the assets from Brand Portal.
+See the [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).
 >
->If you do not want to use IBM Aspera Connect and continue with the normal download process, contact the Brand Portal administrator to turn-off the **[!UICONTROL Fast Download]** setting.
+>If you do not want to use IBM&reg; Aspera Connect and continue with the normal download process, contact the Brand Portal administrator to turn off the **[!UICONTROL Fast Download]** setting.

 ## Configure asset download {#configure-download}

-Brand Portal administrators can configure the asset download and user group settings for the Brand Portal users allowing them to access and download asset renditions from the Brand Portal interface.
+Brand Portal administrators can configure the asset download and user group settings for Brand Portal users.
+This ability lets users access and download asset renditions from the Brand Portal interface.

 >[!NOTE]
 >
->The download settings applied on the user interface facilitates a self-service experience to the Brand Portal users to easily configure and download asset renditions.
+>The download settings on the user interface provide a self-service experience for Brand Portal users, letting them configure and download asset renditions easily.
 It does not restrict the download of assets at the application layer, for example, the users can still access and download asset renditions with the complete URL path.

-Accessing and downloading the asset renditions from the Brand Portal interface is defined by the following configurations:
+The following configurations define how you access and download the asset renditions from the Brand Portal interface:

 * Enable download settings
 * Configure user group settings

 ### Enable download settings {#enable-download-settings}

-The administrators can enable the asset **[!UICONTROL Download Settings]** to define the set of renditions accessible to the Brand Portal users for download.
+The administrators can enable the **[!UICONTROL Download Settings]** to define the set of renditions accessible to the Brand Portal users for download.

 The available settings are:

 * **[!UICONTROL Fast Download]**

-  It provides accelerated download of the assets using IBM Aspera Connect.
+  It provides accelerated download of the assets using IBM&reg; Aspera Connect.
 By default, the **[!UICONTROL Fast Download]** setting is enabled in the **[!UICONTROL Download Settings]**.

 * **[!UICONTROL Custom Renditions]**

   Enables downloading custom and (or) dynamic renditions of the assets.

   All the asset renditions other than the original asset and system-generated renditions are called custom renditions.
 It includes static as well as dynamic renditions available for the asset.
-Any user can create a custom static rendition in Experience Manager Assets, whereas, only the administrator can create custom dynamic renditions.
-For details, see [how to apply image presets or dynamic renditions](../using/brand-portal-image-presets.md).
+Any user can create a custom static rendition in Experience Manager Assets, whereas only the administrator can create custom dynamic renditions.
+See [how to apply image presets or dynamic renditions](../using/brand-portal-image-presets.md).

 * **[!UICONTROL System Renditions]**

   Enables downloading system-generated renditions of the assets.

-  These are the thumbnails which are automatically generated in Experience Manager Assets based on the "DAM update asset" workflow.
+  These assets are thumbnails that are automatically generated in Experience Manager Assets based on the "DAM update asset" workflow.

 * **[!UICONTROL Asset Download]**

-  Enables downloading the renditions in a separate folder for each asset.
-The setting is applicable on folders, collections, and bulk download of assets (more than 20 assets).
+  Renditions are downloaded in separate folders for each asset.
+This setting applies to folders, collections, and bulk downloads of more than 20 assets.

 Log in to your Brand Portal tenant as an administrator and navigate to **[!UICONTROL Tools]** > **[!UICONTROL Download]**.